e-c-k-e-r/vall-e/docs/data.md

 ## Dataset

+The provided reference model was trained on `?`k hours of audio with a mix of:
+* LibriTTS-R's entire dataset
+* `small`+`medium`+`duplicate` portions of LibriVox
+* Emilia's German, French, and Japanese dataset
+* 12K hours of a privately sourced corpus of 425 audiobooks
+* a small portion of Emilia's English dataset
+* a personal small corpus of transcribed utterances from a selection of video games

 ### Leverage Your Own Dataset

 If you already have a dataset you want, for example, your own large corpus or for finetuning, you can use your own dataset instead.